richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 - **A fee misaligns with higher goals**, such as the principles of Open Science and FAIR training principles for public-funded research infrastructure.
+- **There is no evidence that a course fee increases attendance**: universities are to follow evidence-based practices themselves too in their decision making.

 ## Conclusion